harisibrahimkv/dj_workshop/transcript.md

 experienced wed developers during the time when PHP reigned supreme.

 Apparently, the two of them were extremely fed up of having to maintain the huge websites they developed in PHP.
-I wonder why. ;)
+I wonder why. :smile:

 However, during that time, both of them were in love with Python already and they wanted to make web development happen in Python.

 2. How does a website work?
 --------------------------

 Why are you learning Django in the first place?
-The answer is, unanimously, "To build a website!", right?
+The answer is, unanimously, *"To build a website!"*, right?
 Absolutely.
 However, what part of a website does Django help you to make?
 Or if you just use Django, does that take care of everything?

 Whenever you host a website, think of any website that you know, there is a